B2B lead generation: definition and stakes

 Content as lead magnets

 White papers, checklists, simulators: these lead magnets capture visitor contact information.
-The key: offer useful, concrete content targeted at a specific need.
+The only rule is that the content needs to be genuinely useful, concrete, and targeted at a specific need.
+Generic downloads don’t convert.

 Outbound: generating and engaging the right prospects